gaus-fleet-lab/developer-documentation/docs/register.md

 * Extract/create/retrieve the deviceId (Could be MAC address, series-number or generated data) There is no check that the deviceId will be unique on the backend, meaning that you can register two devices with the same deviceId but the devices will get two unique deviceGUID.
-This is done because of example if the device get refurbished or factory reset.
+This is done because for example if the device get refurbished or factory reset.
 It can do a re-registration.

 * POST the to the register url with the deviceId, product accessKey and product secretKey